 Research libraries, because of the “right of first sale”—the law that allows libraries and rental stores to circulate materials without paying royalties—have long served as a refuge for knowledge outside of the reach of most market forces.
 It may seem like arcane scholarly works would be precisely the kind of thing that could be provided “for free” with advertising.
 But the existence of a large, well-endowed customer base, namely, universities, that cannot perform their basic functions without access to huge databases of such materials makes it very unlikely that copyrighted scholarly works will ever be provided for free.
 The “open access” movement, which would oblige all publicly funded academics to distribute free copies of their work, is one solution.
 Given how thoroughly the profit motive has worked its way into our education system, such a future should not be counted on.

 The decision was controversial.
-Paul LeClerc made a point at the time of saying that the money would go to the purchase of books and manuscripts and to library’s endowment, and not toward day-to-day operations—that is, the library was not holding a fire sale, but merely trying to focus on its mission.
+Paul LeClerc made a point at the time of saying that the money would go toward the purchase of books and manuscripts and to the library’s endowment, and not toward day-to-day operations—that is, the library was not holding a fire sale, but merely trying to focus on its mission.
 “We’re not a museum,” LeClerc told the Times.
 “We don’t have a staff devoted to paintings and sculptures.”
 (After reading about his nonexistence in the paper of record, the Miriam and Ira D. Wallach Chief Librarian of Art, Prints, and Photographs and Curator of the Spencer Collection Robert Rainwater decided to quit.)
 Critics pointed out that the painting was not just a national treasure but a treasure of the City of New York.
 Library officials countered that they would prefer that the painting remain in New York, on public view, and would grant “preferential” financial terms for such a bid.
 But what did “preferential” terms mean?
 Not enough, apparently.
 The winner of the auction was Alice Walton, an heir to the Wal-Mart fortune, who bought the painting for over $35 million and took it to Arkansas, where it can be seen at her new Crystal Bridges Museum.
-“We’re disappointed that the painting is leaving New York,” said the spokesman for New York’s Metropolitan Museum of Art, which had united with the National Gallery of Art in an attempt to put together a super-bid for the painting, and failed.
+“We’re disappointed that the painting is leaving New York,” said the spokesman for New York’s Metropolitan Museum of Art, which had united with the National Gallery of Art in an attempt to put together a super-bid for the painting and failed.
 LeClerc for his part told the Times he was “delighted that it didn’t leave the country.”
-Nonetheless, after the controversy, a plan to sell the library’s legendary “Double-Elephant folio” of Audubon’s Birds of America and its Gutenberg Bible was scrapped.

-But the library had other things to sell.
+The library still had more to sell.
 In addition to being a major book owner, it is also a major property owner in the city, and in November 2007 the administration announced the sale of the Donnell Library Center, on 53rd Street.
 The Donnell, directly across the street from the Museum of Modern Art, was one of the premier branches in the system, with the best circulating foreign languages section.
 The library had sold it to a hotel chain, without any public discussion, for $59 million.
 As part of the deal, the hotel agreed to build a much smaller library on two floors in the basement and on the future first floor.
-The branch closed in 2008 but the hotel chain ran into financial difficulties; four years later, the building remains empty.
+The branch closed in 2008, but the hotel chain ran into financial difficulties; four years later, the building remains empty.

 Along with selling off its most valuable assets, the library has made unprecedented cutbacks in recent years.
 Before physically combining the branch and research libraries, the administration combined their staffs.
 This “One NYPL” strategy, announced in 2008, led to some real savings; for instance, catalogers and preservationists from the branch and the research side now work together.
 But as the recession hit, the reorganization became more like a massacre: many of the library’s most experienced and highly regarded senior staff, including almost all of the division chiefs at the main building, were pushed into retirement or effectively fired—except for those, like Robert Rainwater, who had already resigned.
-In September 2008, the administration, without making any public announcement, permanently shut down three of its prized reading rooms, one occupied by the Slavic and Baltic division, the other two by the Asian and Middle Eastern division.
-Many staff members in these divisions, which dated to the earliest days of the institution, were transferred into other departments or pushed into retirement, including the curators who had run them for decades, Edward Kasinec and John Lundquist.
+In September 2008, the administration, without making any public announcement, permanently shut down three of its prized reading rooms, one occupied by the Slavic and Baltic division, the other two by the Asian and Middle Eastern division—all of which date back to the earliest days of the institution.
+Many of the staff members in these divisions were transferred into other departments or pushed into retirement, including the curators who had run them for decades, Edward Kasinec and John Lundquist.
 None of the former librarians with whom I spoke could recall any similar events in the history of the library, even in the dark days of the 1970s.

 The closure of the Slavic and Baltic room was particularly surprising, since unlike the “Kindred Spirits” sale this closure really struck at what McKinsey would call a core competency of the institution.
 The New York Public Library is universally believed to have one of the finest collections of Slavic materials in the world, made use of by Leon Trotsky, George Kennan, and Vladimir Nabokov.
 Slavic scholars have been angrier and more vocal than any other group about the library’s recent changes.
 In November, thanks to the work of these scholars, the administration appointed a curator for the Slavic collection, Stephen Corrsin.
 Corrsin was already working full time as curator of the library’s Jewish division.
 There is still no curator for the library’s collection of Asian and Middle Eastern materials, and after the Asian and Middle Eastern division was closed the administration took an endowment that had supported its chief, “The Susan and Douglas Dillon Chief Librarian of the Oriental Division Fund,” and redirected it to support a central administrator, the “Susan and Douglas Dillon Head of Collection Development.”